gu-dsan6000/fall-2025-a06-gentrylamb/ANALYSIS.md

 ## Cluster Usage Patterns & Trends

 The analysis of cluster timelines and job durations revealed several important usage trends.
-Most application executions completed within ten minutes, indicating that the majority of workloads were lightweight or short-running tasks.
+Most application executions completed within ~17 minutes (10^3 seconds), indicating that the majority of workloads were lightweight or short-running tasks.
 However, there were occasional long-duration applications that extended well beyond this range, contributing to a right-skewed duration distribution.

 Interestingly, clusters with the highest number of applications did not always correspond to those with the longest-running jobs.
 This suggests that the workload profile was heterogeneous, combining frequent small-scale operations with a smaller number of intensive analytical tasks.
 Overall, the cluster demonstrated consistent utilization, with identifiable hotspots of activity centered around specific high-demand clusters.
 These findings indicate balanced scheduling behavior with occasional spikes in computational demand.